moienr/SoilNet/README.md

 4. `-lr` or `--learning_rate`:
    - Type: Float
    - Default: 0.0001
    - Description: Learning rate used for the optimization algorithm during training.
-A higher learning rate can lead to faster convergence but may require more careful tuning.

 5. `-ne` or `--num_epochs`:
    - Type: Integer